Did Jesus Come To Fulfill The Law?

 Jesus came to COMPLETE the prophecies in the Old Testament regarding himself.

-The mistake muslim make is to assume that FULFILL in Matthew 5:17 means OBEY.
-It is much more than just obey.
+The mistake muslims make is to assume that FULFILL in Matthew 5:17 just means OBEY.
+It means that but it also means much more than just obey.

 If OBEY was meant in this verse, the Greek word used would be hupakouó: which means “to listen, attend to”.